vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Sign up to [Heroku] first and set up a link to your GitHub profile.
 You can do this within **Applications** tab in **Account Settings**.

+Once a link to GitHub profile is in place, You need to follow these steps to create a new pipeline:

+1. create a new pipeline within your portfolio.
+Use the `new` menu at the top right corner.
-Once a link to GitHub profile is in place, create a new pipeline.
-While creating the pipeline, you'll have an option to connect to a GitHub repository.
-Connect to the repository where you've stored the app.
+2. While creating the pipeline, connect to the **GitHub repository** where you've stored the app.

+Step 2 above will ensure your app is ready for automatic deployment on successful test runs on GitHub (via TravisCI).

 ### Setup Staging App

-Within the pipeline, **create app** under staging area.
-Once you create the app, you'll have an option to **configure automatic deployment**.
+Within the pipeline, click on **Add app** -> **create new app** under staging area.
+Give it a name like `bookshelfstaging`.
+Once you create the app, use the arrow menu at the top of the staging card to open menu.
+You'll have an option to **configure automatic deployment**.
 Select `staging` branch for automatic deployment and check the option to **wait for CI**.

-Now that your staging app is ready, click through to the detailed app page.
+Now that your staging app is ready.
+You can click on the staging link that opens up the detailed staging page.
 There you'll have fine-grained control over all aspects of the application.

-For now, add a **Postgres** addon under **Resources** tab.
+For now, search for a **Postgres** addon under **Resources** tab.
+Select **Heroku Postgres** from the search results, select **Hobby dev - free** option if you don't want to pay now and click on **Provision**.

 Your next stop should be **Settings** tab where you can **Reveal Config Vars**.
 You should be able to see a `DATABASE_URL` in there, which was added by default when you added **Heroku Postgres** addon.
 But where does this environment variable go?
 That would be the `config/database.yml` file.